 Each product featured here has been independently selected by the writer.
-If you make a purchase using the links included, we may earn commission.
+If you make a purchase using the links included, we may earn a commission.

-Best CBD Products from Charlotte's Web
+Best Charlotte's Web CBD Products

 It's hard to get better than the original, and this flagship formula is considered by many to have been a catalyst for today's CBD craze.
 This 50-milligram CBD/milliliter potency comes in two distinct flavors — mint chocolate and olive oil (natural) — and in sizes of 100 milliliters and 30 milliliters.
 The full-spectrum oil includes other cannabinoids, terpenes and flavonoids that help its users focus, recover from inflammation, manage stress, and maintain healthy sleep patterns.
 For user convenience, the dropper is also included.